What do you do when you see four-, six-, eight- or 100-legged creatures crawling about in your garden? Is your first instinct to smash them?

 Establish permanent plantings in or around your garden, including perennial flowers, shrubs and especially native ones.
 These permanent plantings provide shelter for an array of beneficial organisms.
+Here is a guide to landscaping for wildlife in Alaska.
 Here is a detailed guide to which plants provide ideal habitat for which beneficial organisms.
-It costs a dollar, but I think it’s worth it – particularly for organic farmers or gardeners.
-Finally, here’s an illustrated guide to providing habitat for beneficials in your garden.
+Finally, the Xerces Society, dedicating to invertebrate conservation, created this illustrated guide to providing habitat for beneficials in your garden.

 While you’re making beneficial organisms cozy in your garden, it’s true that pests may find it comfortable as well.
 You’ll have to tolerate some level of pests in your garden.
 When you do need to control pests, try to minimize the negative impact it may have on beneficial organisms.